bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Aaron Van Wirdum: 00:13:09

-So I think we finally explained what base 58 means.
+So I think we finally explained what base58 means.

 Sjors Provoost: 00:13:11